There are 4 easy steps to becoming a KBBA member:

 e) You will provide complimentary overnight accommodations for the evaluator.

 3. Following inspection, the New Member Services Coordinator submits your application to the KBBA Board of Directors for approval.
 Upon approval, you will be notified and invoiced for your membership dues.
-Dues for 2011 are $250 per InnDues will be prorated depending on application date.
+Dues are $250 per InnDues will be prorated depending on application date.

 4. You will pay dues and confirm your B&B information is correct and complete on the KBBA website..Upon receipt of payment, your inn will be added to the Association website at KBBA and you will qualify for all other benefits of KBBA membership

 Answers to Your Questions Regarding KBBA Membership Requirements